 How to apply

 Due to the complexity of licensing and the large number of business license categories, we are not able to accept a business license application over the Internet.
 However, you may download a license application packet at www.reno.gov or request a license application packet by contacting the Business License Division at (775) 334-2090 firstname.lastname@example.org.

 Business license applicants must first obtain the following items and submit proof with an application for a City of Reno business license: registration with the Secretary of States Office for the Nevada State Business License, proof of registration from the Nevada Department of Taxation, proof of Workers Compensation coverage and a copy of your Fictitious Firm Naming (dba), if applicable.

 Where are you located?

-City Hall is located at 1 East First Street, on the corner of First and Virginia Streets.
-Our office is on the 2nd floor.
+Our office is on the 2nd floor of City Hall located at 1 East First Street, on the corner of First and Virginia Streets.
 Free parking is available in the Cal-Neva parking garage on Center Street.

 Can I apply over the Internet?

 Not at this time.
 You can download application packets or contact the Business License office at (775) 334-2090 and we will be happy to send you an appropriate information packet.